List of Community characters: Buzz Hickey

 Prof. Buzz Hickey (played by Jonathan Banks) is a criminology professor and Jeff's officemate in season five.
 Hickey is a military veteran and former police detective, and his gruff demeanor is a result of his fifteen-year tenure at Greendale.
 He serves as a mentor to Jeff, helping him to make the transition from student to teacher.
-Hickey is a member of the Save Greendale student-teacher alliance and Annie's criminology teacher.
+Hickey is a member of the Save Greendale Committee and Annie's criminology teacher.
 Hickey is also an aspiring artist and writer, and he is currently working on a comic strip entitled "Jim the Duck".
 He becomes film partners with Abed in "Bondage and Beta Male Sexuality".
 It is revealed that Hickey lost his virginity to Duncan's aunt while stationed in England, and it is implied that he may have fathered Duncan's cousin.
 He has a strained relationship with his son Hank, resulting in his being excluded from his grandson Sebastian's life.
 They tentatively restore their differences in the episode "Advanced Advanced Dungeons & Dragons.
 He has a better relationship with his other son, Furio, who is gay, and spends Christmas and Thanksgiving with his sister, Rachel.
 Hickey is not seen again after season five and in the season six episode "Basic E-mail Security", one of the Greendale Lunchlady's hacked e-mails has the subject line "Buzz Hickey Memorial Services", seemingly implying either that Hickey died off-screen or that he has begun his own memorial service business.

 Frankie Dart

 Francesca "Frankie" Dart (played by Paget Brewster) is a consultant hired to help improve Greendale in "Ladders".
-The group initially ostracizes her for altering the fabric of the Greendale they know and the dynamic of the group itself.
+The group initially ostracizes her from the Save Greendale Committee for altering the fabric of the Greendale they know and the dynamic of the group itself.
 Still, she is soon integrated into the group as a friend.

 Frankie often acts as a stabilizing element for the group, referring to their relationship as "codependent" ("Wedding Videography") and immediately recognizing issues such as the unhealthy "will they/won't they" between Jeff and Annie, the absurd fact that Chang was once the group's teacher, and Jeff's troubles with alcohol.

 Beginning with the episode "Queer Studies and Advanced Waxing", the question of Frankie's sexuality becomes something of a running gag and a curiosity among the group, who even place bets on it ("Basic Email Security"), with Jeff guessing "Chapstick lesbian" and Annie making a guess so disgusting that no one will repeat it.

 In the end ("Emotional Consequences of Broadcast Television"), Frankie's improvements to the school enable Greendale to be officially "saved" and remove the need for the Save Greendale Committee.
 Frankie remains in her position and in the group, who decide to name themselves the "Nipple Dippers".

 Brewster previously appeared in the fifth season episode "Analysis of Cork-Based Networking" as the head of Greendale's IT department, Debra Chambers.